Yes, Sudafed and Tylenol can generally be taken together safely, but understanding their interactions and proper dosing is crucial.

 Drowsiness vs Insomnia Confusion?

-Tylenol doesn’t cause drowsiness; some cold formulations include antihistamines that do.
+Tylenol doesn’t usually cause drowsiness; some cold formulations include antihistamines that do.
 Pseudoephedrine often causes wakefulness instead of sedation.

 If you find yourself too wired at night after taking Sudafed, avoid late doses close to bedtime.